bashasm/react-parcel-demo/README.md

 # react-parcel-demo

-A sample repository using Parcel bundle for React applications
+A sample repository using Parcel bundler for React applications

+## Available Scripts

+In the project directory, you can run:

+### `npm run dev`

+Runs the app in the development mode with hot reloading.<br>
+Automatically opens [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.<br>

+### `npm run build`

+Builds the app for the production mode.<br>

+## Todo

+As of now the parcel bundler does not support babel.config.js, once the support is present, need to replace .babelrc with babel.config.js